What Catholics Should Do During Lent

 Bishop of Trenton

-Christmas Flower Memorial
+Christmas Flowers Memorial List

-Flowers and decorations were given in loving honor/memory of:
+This year’s Christmas flowers and decorations were given in loving honor/memory of:

 Ben Appio